Ergodic theory of multi-layer interacting particle systems: Ergodic theory of particle systems with homogeneous factorized duality polynomials

-is dense in $L^2(\mu)$. \een \ed Notice that by the assumptions on the duality functions, the condition \eqref{temp} can be expressed equivalently by the requirement that all moments of the occupation variables are finite uniformly in $x$, i.e., for all $n\in \mathbb{N}$
+i.e., the vector space spanned by the functions $D(\xi,\cdot)$, is dense in $L^2(\mu)$. \een \ed Notice that by the assumptions on the duality functions, the condition \eqref{temp} can be expressed equivalently by the requirement that all moments of the occupation variables are finite uniformly in $x$, i.e., for all $n\in \mathbb{N}$